Maryknoll Society: Foundation of the Maryknoll Fathers and Brothers: 1911–1919

 The two received permission to travel to Rome, where Pope Pius X granted their request to found a new society on June 29, 1911.

 Walsh immediately put an ad in The Field Afar: "Youths or young men who feel a strong desire to toil for the souls of heathen people and who are willing to go afar with no hope of earthly recompense and with no guarantee of a return to their native land are encouraged to write."
-In 1912, The Catholic Foreign Mission Society of America (CFMSA) was launched in a rented property Hawthorne, NY with a total of six men.
-Thomas McCann was the first candidate to become a full brother member of the Maryknoll Society on Nov.
-21, 1912.
+In 1912, The Catholic Foreign Mission Society of America (CFMSA) was launched in a rented property Hawthorne, New York, with a total of six men.
+Thomas McCann was the first candidate to become a full brother member of the Maryknoll Society on November 21, 1912.

 That September, Rogers had relocated to New York to continue work on the magazine.
 She and five other women "secretaries" began living together at Hawthorne.
 Rogers emerged as their natural leader and envisioned the women as missioners in their own right and not merely serving in supportive roles to the men.